-During the summer, Toddy Pond is absolutely perfect for idle swimming, and canoeing and kayaking are also popular.
-For more of an adrenaline rush, try wind surfing or water skiing.
+During the summer, Toddy Pond is perfect for swimming, canoeing and kayaking.
+For more of an adrenaline rush, try windsurfing or waterskiing.
 Autumn is one of the most beautiful times of year for camping at Toddy Pond.
-Winter activities at the lake include ice skating and ice fishing along with cross country skiing and snowmobiling.
+Winter activities at the lake include ice skating and ice fishing along with cross-country skiing and snowmobiling.

 Whether you come to relax by the lake shore, stroll through wild blueberry barrens, or visit one of the surrounding national parks, you will want to return to see your face reflected in Toddy Pond's sparkling waters.
 Real estate properties are available for people who wish to relocate, and vacation rentals for those simply looking for a holiday in heaven.